2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The market activity for Zachary Taylor dollars shows steady collector interest.
+Market activity for Zachary Taylor dollars shows steady collector interest, especially for error varieties and high-grade certified examples.

 Market Activity: 2009-P Zachary Taylor Presidential Dollar